Laureate Park entrance sign in the Lake Nona area near East Park southeast Orlando Florida

 Free consultation.
 No obligation.
 Local expert.

-If you are searching for homes for sale in East Park Orlando, FL, you are looking at an established neighborhood in the Lake Nona / southeast Orlando area.
+If you're searching for homes for sale in East Park Orlando, FL, you're looking at an established neighborhood in the Lake Nona / southeast Orlando area.
 East Park is known for newer homes built mostly after 2000, quiet streets, strong car access, nearby primary schools, and convenient access to Lake Nona-area restaurants, shopping, medical services, Orlando International Airport, SR 417, and SR 528.

 Public neighborhood sources also describe East Park as a Lake Nona-area Orlando neighborhood that dates back to around 2004 and includes large homes at more reasonable prices compared with some nearby Lake Nona communities. (neighborhoods.com)